less/less-docs/content/usage/plugins.md

 Less supports some entry points that allow an author to integrate with less.
 We may add some more in the future.

-The plugin itself has a very simple signtaure, like this
+The plugin itself has a very simple signature, like this
 ```
 {
     install: function(less, pluginManager) {